Take Me Too! Our Guide to a Pet Friendly Holiday in the Limestone Coast

 There are plenty of pet-friendly accommodation options in the area, including the spacious setting of the Penola Coonawarra Caravan Park.
 Or for a little dose of luxury, you’ll also want to check out the lush digs at Must at Coonawarra, with a Luxury Spa Suite and Studio set aside for travel-loving pooches - plus ‘Skippy’ the canine concierge on-hand for extra company.
 Other spots to stay include Ruby’s Cottage in Penola and Camawald Studio, both with large enclosed gardens (pets by arrangement) and Coonawarra Bush Holiday Park, who welcome pets of most shapes and sizes, with a great little off-leash walk around the perimeter.

 Looking for advice on travelling with pets?
-The Limestone Coast has friendly Visitor Servicing experts across the Region's Visitor Centres so give them a call or visit in person for the latest in the moment fishing advice!
+The Limestone Coast has friendly Visitor Servicing experts across the Region's Visitor Centres so give them a call or visit in person for all you need to know about pet friendly accommodation and off-leash areas.
+Important: fox control programs occur on some coastal beaches, so be sure to check for signage at public entry points to keep your dog safe.

 Like this story?
 Then we'd love you to share it with your travelling party, friends and family!